Proton Saga (third generation): Exterior

 The various cosmetic enhancements in the new Saga are preset according to their respective trim levels.
 The door handles are matte black on the Standard variants, but are painted in the body colour in the Executive and Premium lines.
 The wing mirror housings are also matte in the Standard, but are body coloured in the Executive and Premium.
 The wing mirrors do not incorporate a power-folding feature, but are nonetheless power-adjustable in the Executive and Premium.
 The B-pillars are body colour coded in the Standard, but are blacked out in the Executive and Premium.
 The rear garnish is matte black in the Standard, body-colored in the Executive, and chrome plated in the Premium.
 A rear boot lid lip spoiler is only fitted on the Executive and Premium lines.

 The Standard is equipped with 13-inch steel rims and hubcaps carried over from the second generation Saga.
 Both Executive and Premium variants feature new alloy wheels.
 Proton has fitted their 14-inch 'snowflake' Y-spoke rims on the Executive, and 15-inch 'turbine' split-spoke rims on the Premium.
 Front fog lights are only available on the Executive and Premium lines.
 The 2016 Saga was produced in six colours, namely Fire Red, Cotton White, Topaz Blue, Sterling Silver, Midnight Black, and Metal Grey.

 The 2019 Proton Saga key design changes include revised front fascia with Proton's new infinite weave design language and Proton lettering on the rear as well as redesigned front and rear bumpers.
 The Standard MT variant features 14-inch steel rims and hubcaps last seen with Proton's Iriz design concepts and Standard AT features single tone 14-inch alloy wheels.
 Premium AT variants get 15-inch dual-tone alloy wheels.
 Front and rear fog lamps is discontinued with LED DRL's taking the place of the front fog lamps on the Premium AT variant.
 On Standard variants, in place of LED DRL's is a body colour plastic piece with a similar design to that found on B-Line Saga BLM's.
+Power-adjustable wing mirrors are standard for all variants.
 The 2019 Saga is produced in five colours, namely Snow White, Armoured Silver, Jet Grey, Rosewood Maroon and Ruby Red.

 The 2022 Proton Saga shows off the latest roundel logo and curved Ethereal Bow strip cradling the logo under the remaining Infinite Weave design language instead of the straight strip of 2019 Saga.
 Both Premium AT and Premium S AT variants get 15-inch new design "four-spoke look" of alloy wheels, with monotone finishing on Premium and dual-tone finishing on Premium S. Side mirror housings of both Premium and Premium S variants are black-painted instead of body colour of 2019 Saga Premium variant.
 Premium S variant differs with Premium variant by addition of side skirtings, side-cornered front bumper skirtings, red-painted Ethereal Bow strip, black-painted rear number plate garnish, smart key button and exterior boot-opening button.
 The colours for 2022 Saga remain unchanged.